-.
 STOCK OPTION PLAN

 The Company's 1985 Long-Term Incentive Plan as Amended and Restated (the "Plan") authorizes the award of stock options and stock appreciation rights ("SAR's") to key employees, officers and directors of the Company and its subsidiaries.
 The Plan is designed to motivate key employees by providing participants with a direct, financial interest in the long-term performance of the Company.
 The participants and their awards are determined by the Option Committee of the Board of Directors.
 The purchase price of optioned shares must be at least the fair market value of the common stock on the date the option is granted, and the term of options may not exceed ten (10) years.
 Both "incentive stock options" and "nonqualified stock options" may be awarded under the Plan.
-Stock appreciation rights may be awarded at any time prior to six months before the stock option's expiration date and represent the right to receive payment of an amount not exceeding the amount by which the average of the reported high and low sales prices of the Company's common stock on the trading day immediately preceding the date of exercise of the SAR exceeds the option exercise price. exercise of a SAR cancels the related stock option.
+Stock appreciation rights may be awarded at any time prior to six months before the stock option's expiration date and represent the right to receive payment of an amount not exceeding the amount by which the average of the reported high and low sales prices of the Company's common stock on the trading day immediately preceding the date of exercise of the SAR exceeds the option exercise price.
+The exercise of a SAR cancels the related stock option.
 In determining the number of options to award a participant, the Option Committee generally takes into account, among other factors, the number of options previously awarded to the participant.
-In 1995, stock options were granted to Dean A. Frenz, Senior Vice President--Rail and Tubular Products, upon the recommendation of management and the approval of the Option Committee and were granted at an option price equal to the fair market value of the Company's common stock on the grant date.

-.
 RETIREMENT PLAN

 The Company maintains the L. B. Foster Company Voluntary Investment Plan, a salary reduction Plan qualifying under Section 401(k) of the Internal Revenue Code, covering all salaried employees with over one (1) year of service.
 Eligible employees may contribute up to 15% (10% maximum on a pre-tax basis) of their compensation to the Plan, and the Company is required to contribute 1% of the employee's compensation plus \$.50 for each \$1.00 contributed by the employee, subject to a maximum of from 4% to 6% of their compensation.
 Based upon the Company's financial performance against predetermined criteria, the Company may be required to contribute up to an additional \$.50 for each \$1.00 so contributed.
 The Company also may make additional discretionary contributions to the Plan.
-Company's contributions for 1995 to the Voluntary Investment Plan for Messrs.
-Dean, Foster, Frenz, Hasselbusch and Nejes are included in the Summary Compensation Table.
+Company contributions vest upon completion of five (5) years of service.
+The Company's contributions for 1996 to the Voluntary Investment Plan for Messrs.
+Cook, Foster, Frenz, Hasselbusch and Nejes are included in the Summary Compensation Table.
 The Company also maintains a Supplemental Executive Retirement Plan under which executive officers may accrue benefits which approximate the benefits which the executives cannot receive under the Voluntary Investment Plan because of Internal Revenue Code limitations.

-.
 OTHER COMPENSATION PLANS

 At various times in the past, the Company has adopted certain broad-based employee benefit plans in which executive officers have been permitted to participate and has adopted certain executive officer leased vehicle, life and health insurance programs.
-The cost of the executive officers' benefits provided under these programs for Messrs.
-Dean, Foster, Frenz, Hasselbusch and Nejes are included in the Summary Compensation Table, if such benefits exceeded 10% of the named officer's salary and bonus for the year.
+The incremental cost to the Company of the executive officers' benefits provided under these programs for Messrs.
+Cook, Foster, Frenz, Hasselbusch and Nejes are included in the Summary Compensation Table, if such benefits exceeded 10% of named officer's salary and bonus for the year.
 Benefits under these plans are not directly or indirectly tied to Company performance.

-MR. FOSTER'S 1995 COMPENSATION
+MR. FOSTER'S 1996 COMPENSATION